mattermost/docs/source/install/setting-up-local-machine-using-docker.rst

 Setting up SMTP email (Recommended)
 -----------------------------------

 The default single-container Docker instance for Mattermost is designed for product evaluation, and sets ``SendEmailNotifications=false`` so the product can function without enabling email.
-To see the product's full functionality, we recommend enabling SMTP email.
-See the `SMTP Email Setup <https://docs.mattermost.com/configure/smtp-email.html>`__ documentation for details.

 Configuration Settings
 ----------------------